ben1post/phydra/README.md

 ## License

 `phydra` was created by Benjamin Post.
-It is licensed under the terms of the BSD 3-Clause license.
+It is licensed open source under the terms of the BSD 3-Clause license.